Box-Set Binge Tonight? You’d Be Shocked by the Environmental Impact

 It’s not just video though.
 There are other digital culprits too.
 Even a Google search has an impact.
 The CO2GLE data visualisation was created to illustrate the environmental consequence of Google searches - click on it to see a real-time counter.

-And earlier this year, researchers at the University of Cambridge estimated that Bitcoin alone consumes more energy than the entire nation of Switzerland.
+Earlier this year, researchers at the University of Cambridge estimated that Bitcoin alone consumes more energy than the entire nation of Switzerland.
 Or as much energy as all the tea kettles in use in the UK over 11 years.

 Experts agree that consumers are unlikely to start cutting back on their internet consumption - or say, watch videos in a lower definition – in order to help save the planet.